img 1061

 Repair

-Again, this is a simple service and repair case, the equivalent of replacing brake pads in a car but doing it properly.
-The CD player needed cleaning, lubrication, removal of all the old broken gear and pulley pieces and a nice new gear and belt installed.
-This is a standard job, very affordable and as long as the player is in good health, it will be restored to completely normal operation.
+Again, this is a simple service and repair case, the equivalent of replacing brake pads in a car, but doing it properly.
+The CD player needed cleaning, lubrication, removal of all the old, broken gear and pulley pieces and a nice new gear and belt installed.
+This is a standard job, very affordable if the player is otherwise healthy, and it will restore completely normal operation.
 Bravo!

 Marantz CD-52